 Using Print-on-Demand Materials

 For those students whose IEP or Section 504 plan expresses a need for a paper copy of passages or items, the LEA ELPAC coordinator must contact the assigned LEA Success Agent at least two weeks prior to testing to request permission for the students to receive this designated support.
-The LEA ELPAC coordinator must also assign this resource for each student in TOMS.

 The print-on-demand non-embedded designated support is provided at the test site level and must be coordinated and delivered by an ELPAC TE.